6 Ways to Stop Late Night Worry

 Make your to do list before you go to bed, and put the tasks that need to be done on your calendar.
 If you do this consistently, you relieve your mind from having to remember and review the list over and over.
 Once it’s written and the plan is in place, your mind drops it.

 Even better is to make a to do list for the whole week, and include on it everything that needs to be done for work, home, and personal stuff.

 My weekly to do list contains the dates bills need to be paid, grocery shopping done, laundry, writing, and all my work tasks.
 It’s all in one place, so nothing is forgotten.

 #2 Tackle avoidance.

-Make a list right now all of the things you have been avoiding that hang out in the back of your mind and cause you worry.
+Make a list right now all of the things you’ve been avoiding that hang out in the back of your mind and cause you worry.

 Write these things down and do them in the next three days!
-Make that doctor’s appointment, call your credit card company, and return the phone calls, finish the work project.
-You will be so very relieved, and those things won’t float around in your subconsicious mind and tortue you at night.
+Make that doctor’s appointment, call your credit card company, return the phone calls, and finish the work project.

 #3 Solve problems at the right time.